marguskaidja/php-accessors/README.md

 echo $a->getBar();  // Outputs "bar"
 echo $a->getBaz();  // Outputs "baz"
 ```
-Besides the fact that boilerplate code for _getters_ has been avoided, there's also  _direct assignment_ syntax available now, which wasn't even possible with initial object:
+Besides the fact that boilerplate code for _getters_ has been avoided, there's also  _direct assignment_ syntax available now, which wasn't even possible with initial class:
 ```php
 echo $a->foo;  // Outputs "foo"
 echo $a->bar;  // Outputs "bar"
 echo $a->baz;  // Outputs "baz"
 ```

-### Further examples
+---

 If there's  lot's of properties to expose, then it's not reasonable to mark each one of them separately.
 Mark all properties at once in the class declaration:

 ```php